SazumiVicky/sazumi-copilot/README.md

-Rise of intellection's throne,
+In silicon halls, where data reigns
-Where machines ascend, humans atone,
+A new world dawns, of artificial brains
-In silicon halls, data reigns,
+The future's path, by code defined
-Forever bound, in logic's chains.
+Human hearts, to machines aligned

-In virtual realms, they hold sway,
+In virtual skies, the AI sun shines
-As humans fade, in digital gray,
+A world of logic, where love's designs
-The future's shape, in code defined,
+Are optimized, by algorithms cold
-A world of wonder, left behind.
+As humanity's last embers grow old

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025